Risshhiii18/FancodeBookStore/DOCUMENT.md

             	5
         	);
        -> Extended "view/frontend/layout/catalog_category_view.xml" File
-       		// replaced the list.phtml file of "category.products.list" with our file which has "author" attribute and "stock available" option display
+       		// replaced the list.phtml file of "category.products.list" with our file which has the "author" attribute and "stock available" option display
        		    <block class="Magento\Catalog\Block\Product\ListProduct" name="category.products.list" as="product_list" template="Fancode_BookStore::list.phtml">
        -> Created "view/frontend/templates/list.phtml" File
-       		// author is product attribute so i can call the attribute via product collection which is by defaulr provided by the magento so i have called the attribute by using getAuthor() method
+       		// author is a product attribute so I can call the attribute via product collection which is by default provided by Magento so I have called the attribute by using getAuthor() method
-       		// the below following code will display the stock avialablity and also the author data. from PHTML file
+       		// the below-following code will display the stock availability and also the author data. from PHTML file
 	       		<?php if($_product->getAuthor() !== '' ): ?>
 	                <?=/* @noEscape */ $_helper->productAttribute($_product, $_product->getAuthor(), 'author')?>
 	            <?php endif;?>